jeremyelliot/uploadedfile/README.md

 to a final location.

-The static method *get_uploaded()* returns an array of UploadFile objects.
+The static method *get_uploaded()* returns an array of UploadedFile objects.
 The array structure matches the way the elements on the submitted form were named.

 For example, if a form was submitted that contained